Vincent-ZHQ/LV-LLMs/README.md

 ## 🎯 Overview

-This repository contains a comprehensive survey on **MultiModal Large Language Models (MM-LLMs)** for **Long Video Understanding**.
+This repository contains the **most comprehensive, up-to-date, and innovative survey** on **MultiModal Large Language Models (MM-LLMs)** for **Long Video Understanding**.
 As video content continues to grow exponentially, understanding videos that span from seconds to hours becomes increasingly crucial for various applications including video analysis, content moderation, educational technology, and entertainment.

 ### 🎥 Why Long Video Understanding Matters